How to use Zendesk Explore recipes to measure Answer Bot resolutions

 -

-Curious what your true resolution rate could be?
+Curious about your potential resolution rate?
 Sign up for eesel AI and run a free simulation on your Zendesk tickets in minutes.

 Frequently asked questions